Leadership Across Difference

 Pluralism: Moral pluralism is the idea that multiple, sometimes conflicting, perspectives about right & wrong can each hold some truth & are worthy of respect, while some perspectives are clearly wrong.
 Moral pluralists believe that no single perspective will consistently provide all the answers.
 They pursue a middle ground between 2 more extreme ideas: absolutism (“there’s only 1 right way”) & relativism (“there’s no wrong way”).
 Moral pluralism can help us find a middle ground between being too rigid and too permissive.

 Consider the person who believes “we should each do what we feel like doing in the moment” and “we can’t say what’s right or wrong about someone else’s culture.”
-Someone who believes these statements may be less likely to want to help those who are being oppressed or persecuted (e.g., less likely to want to intervene in a genocide or when the Taliban denies women & girls an education).
+Someone who believes these statements may be less likely to want to help those who are being persecuted (e.g., less likely to want to intervene in a genocide or when the Taliban denies women & girls an education).
 The person who believes in moral pluralism may be more likely to consider & be respectful of different individual & cultural perspectives (ideas across difference) without concluding that “anything goes.”

 Moral pluralism highlights a valuable lesson: There seem to be some truths about right and wrong and multiple perspectives may each illuminate a piece of those truths.
 We believe that the evidence favors a pluralistic approach to ethics.
 When deciding what is right, we suggest considering a few well-respected approaches which come from over 2,000 years of moral philosophy (see “Ethical Analysis”, above).